blechdavier/merits-arm-control/README.md

 ## Motivation

 Traditionally, robotic grasping enables automating simple, repetitive tasks.
-However, introducing perception can expand the versatility of a grasping system.
+However, introducing vision can expand the versatility of a grasping system.
 The goal of this project is to demonstrate the capabilities of such a system interactively through a series of demonstrations.

 ## Supported Systems